Ayush-0404/Fashion_AI_Tagger_Meesho/README.md

 ##  Acknowledgements

-Special thanks to Meesho for providing the dataset and resources.
+Special thanks to Meesho for providing the dataset and resources

 ---